rbisdorff/Digraph3/docSphinx/tutorial.rst

 In 2004, the German magazine *Der Spiegel* conducted an extensive online survey assessing the apparent quality of German University students [28]_.
 About 70,000 university students from 15 academic disciplines, like German studies, Economics, Physics, Mathematics, Medecine, were questioned on their 'Abitur' and university examens' marks, time of studies and age, grants, awards and publications, IT proficiency, linguistic skills, practical work experience, foreign mobility and civil engagement.
 Each student received in return a global quality score by a specific weighing of the collected data depending on the disicpline of the student.
 [29]_.

-The published results of the survey concern eventually about 50,000 students majorly enroled in one of the fifteen academic disciplines at the 41 German Universities or Higher Technical Institutes offering at least 8 of the fifteen disciplines.
+The published results of the survey concern eventually about 50,000 students mainly enroled in one of the fifteen academic disciplines at the 41 German Universities or Higher Technical Institutes offering at least 8 of the fifteen disciplines.

 We would like now to rate these 41 German higher education institutions with respect to their apparent enrolment quality.